Small blue: Imago

-The adult small blue has a lifespan of about three months.
-In the southern United Kingdom, there are two broods a summer.
-One is in June, and the other in August with the second brood being smaller.
-However, in the northern part of the United Kingdom, only the June brood is present.
+The adult small blue has a lifespan of around three months.
+In the southern United Kingdom, there are two broods each summer.
+The first brood emerges in June and the second in August, with the second brood being smaller.
+However, in the north of the United Kingdom, only the June brood is present.
 The small blue is diurnal, and often lives in colonies.
 While most colonies consist of a few dozen individuals, colonies of several hundred have been recorded.